gregorwolf/SAP-NPM-API-collection/apis/xb-msg-amqp-v100/README.md

 All client examples shall run with provided defaults immediately if e.g. RabbitMQ is installed at localhost:5672 with user guest/guest, having the AMQP 1.0 plugin enabled.
 Alternatively, the producer may run in combination with the gateway example.

-The library has been tested successfully in combination with:
-* RabbitMQ, version `3.6.6`,
-* Solace VMR, as of version `8.5.0.1008`,
-* AMQPNetLite, version `2.1.1`,
-* Apache Qpid Proton-J, version `0.23.0`

 All examples accept individual settings, e.g. to use a remote host or to try different stream settings.
 It can be provided with a js-file given as command line parameter.
 The file shall just export the options.